tomermoshe/GitHunt-Angular/README.md

 ## Running the app

-### 0. This repository is only the React frontend.
+### 0. This repository is only the Angular frontend.

 Run the [GitHunt API](https://github.com/apollostack/GitHunt-API) first.
 (This is temporary, until we have a permanently hosted demo server.)